Alastair

 more complicated procedure, which may have had something to do with his habit

 of using successive lecture series to work up material for a book.
-In these
+In these notes,

-almost as in formal logic: “Simplicity A ...
+formal logic: “Simplicity A ...
 Sophistication A. ...
-Simplicity B
+Simplicity B ...

-...
 Sophistication B”; or

-a.
 B[ritomart] > < Radigund

 b.
-B[ritomart] – Artegall relation
+B[ritomart]

-< > Radigund Artegall
+– Artegall relation < > Radigund Artegall relation.

 Sometimes the manuscript signalizes the

 “lead-in” to some joke or coup d’amphithéatre.
+These were prepared for

-These were prepared for long in advance; as Derek Brewer puts it, “the fuse might
+long in advance; as Derek Brewer puts it, “the fuse might be lit several minutes

-be lit several minutes before the actual, yet unexpected, explosion.”
+before the actual, yet unexpected, explosion.”
+Altogether, the lecture notes

-Altogether, the lecture notes are no more (and no less) than aides-mémoires for trains of thought serving as armatures for his
+are no more (and no less) than aides-mémoires for trains of thought serving as

-hundred or more.
-He towered above his colleagues in the English faculty – at a
+of three hundred or more.
+He towered above his colleagues in the English

-time, admittedly, when lecturing standards were not high.
-His resonant voice
+faculty – at a time, admittedly, when lecturing standards were not high.
+His

-said of Tolkien).
+could not be said of Tolkien).

 Lewis’s innate memorial powers were developed by